UPDATE: The Jamaican Legal System and Legal Research

 By Jeanne Slowe and Claudette Solomon

-Claudette Solomon is a law librarian who has a law degree and graduate training in librarianship with particular emphasis on law librarianship.
+Claudette Solomon is a law librarian who has a law degree and graduate training in librarianship with emphasis on law librarianship.
 She went to live in the United Kingdom in 1979 and came home in 2010 to Jamaica where she now resides.
 She has worked as a law librarian with law firms in Jamaica and the United Kingdom.
 She has also independently taught students, practitioners and academics how to use law libraries and how to do effective legal research using print and ICT media here and in the United Kingdom.
 She has worked in public, academic and special libraries (legal and accounting ones) in Jamaica and the United Kingdom.
 She was formerly employed as a consultant law librarian in the Mona Faculty of Law Library, University of the West Indies, Mona.
-Claudette is a Member of the Caribbean Association of Law Librarians: CARALL, of The Jamaican Association of Law Librarians: LINAJ an offshoot of CARALL, of The Jamaica Library Association: LIAJA, and of the British and Irish Association of Law Librarians: BIALL.
+Claudette currently teaches a Legal Research Course to graduate students in the Department of Library Studies on the University of the West Indies Mona, Jamaica Campus and she is a Senior Adjunct Tutor in the Mona Law Faculty.is a Member of the Caribbean Association of Law Librarians: CARALL, of The Jamaican Association of Law Librarians: LINAJ an offshoot of CARALL, of The Jamaica Library Association: LIAJA.

 Table of Contents